Direct Education Projects

 Holiday Greenery Event: Scheduled for early December, Master Gardeners, friends and family gather to create swags and wreaths primarily as a service project for the local food pantries and some for personal use.
 Project Leader: Shari Bosler.

 Spring Plant Sale: The annual plant sale is held in May on the Saturday before Mother’s Day.
 It is a fundraising event for the CGMGA and community projects.
 All Master Gardeners are asked to participate by providing plants, helping to pot plants or volunteering during the sale.
-Project Leader: LJ Johnson.
+Project Leaders: Laurel DeTar and Christie Bradley.

 Garden Tour: This tour of private and public gardens in the community is open to the public and conducted as both an educational event and fundraiser for the program.
 All Master Gardeners are asked to volunteer during the garden tour.
 Each garden on the tour has Master Gardeners working to guide folks through the gardens and answer questions.
 Educational spots are displayed in the gardens and refreshments are provided.
-The next tour is planned for summer 2019.
-Project Leaders: Heidi Nastasi and Renee Taylor.
+The next tour is planned for summer 2021.
+Project Leader: Karen Jenkins.

 CGMGA Greenhouse: The Greenhouse is maintained and operated as a facility to support the projects of the Central Gorge Master Gardener Association.
 Funded in large part through the generous contributions of the Dorothy Metcalf Charitable Trust and built by our chapter members.
 This facility is dedicated for the use of our chapter to further our mission of community outreach and ongoing education in Home Horticulture.
 Project Leader: Eric Bosler and Sandi Rousseau.